Embark's History

 Through our innovative approach – using cloud technology, creativity, and customer-centric features – we could offer a more simplified platform on the backend to save on costs while simultaneously providing practitioners with a better user experience.

-Leveraging design thinking (Cory is an engineer after all!), we defined core jobs-to-be-done through 57 interviews with prospective customers and more than 100 hours of screen recordings of day-to-day task demonstrations.
+Leveraging design thinking (Cory is an engineer after all!), we defined core jobs-to-be-done through 57 interviews with prospective customers and 100s of hours of screen recordings of day-to-day task demonstrations.

 This allowed us to clearly define what features practitioners used, what they didn’t use, and what features were missing.